programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 3. Within the `.Table()` method, create a `header` dictionary to store a list of column headings.
 4. Also within the `.Table()` method, create a `cells` dictionary to store the data (values).

-It is also possible to customise it with labels, colours and alignment options.
+It is also possible to customise it with labels, colors and alignment options.

 In the example below, we'll create a table to store the entire Philadelphia homicides dataset: